CristianoZitarosa/printSequenceCalculator/README.md

 NOT yet complete and documented!

 This app is designed to help the user before the printing process of a document.
-The target user needs to print a document on both sides of a paper but does not own an automatic duplex printer and or the software managing the document is not capable to separately print even/odd pages.
+The target user needs to print a document on both sides of a sheet but does not own an automatic duplex printer and or the software managing the document is not capable to separately print even/odd pages.